WorldModelers/WorldModelers.github.io/reading-assembly/integrated_tutorial.md

 ## 1. Download input documents

 First, we need to prepare a set of input documents to run reading on.
-Depending on the reading system(s) used, these can be plain text files or CDR files containing both the plain text of the document and some metadata.
-In this example, we will use a set of 423 documents represented as CDRs, available publicly on Github.
+In this example, we will use a set of documents available publicly on Github as PDFs.
+These documents can be cloned from Github as follows:

 ```bash
 cd /data
 git clone https://github.com/twosixlabs-dart/world-modelers-demo-docs.git
 ```

-The documents will now be in the `/data/world-modelers-demo-docs/cdrs` folder.
+The raw (unprocessed) documents will now be in the `/data/world-modelers-demo-docs/raw_docs` folder.

 ## 2. Run the integrated system